Skip to content

 $home/Prohelion/Profinity/Webroot

-By default the Profinity web server will serve the index.md file from this directory if no URL is provided by the calling web browser.
+By default the Profinity web server will serve the index.html file from this directory if no URL is provided by the calling web browser.

 Production Configuration and HTTPs